The National Minimum Wage:2026

 Apprentices - what employers should know

-After the first year (and if they’re over 19), they must be paid the minimum wage for their age group.
+The apprentice rate applies if they’re under 19, or 19+ and in the first year of their apprenticeship.
+After the first year (and if they’re 19+), they must be paid the minimum wage for their age group.

 Veterans – another bit of help for employers

-👉 National Insurance contributions relief for veterans
+More info: National Insurance contributions relief for veterans (GOV.UK)

 Why business owners need to stay sharp

+HMRC doesn’t take kindly to underpayment - even small mistakes can trigger back pay, penalties, and potentially being named publicly.
 Make sure your payroll system is updated, especially if you employ part-time or casual staff who work varying hours.